Seville Oranges

 • interact with ease in a variety of social and professional contexts, conveying meaning precisely and using language accurately, creatively, and sensitively to adapt to the needs of the communicative context;

-• critique and react to a broad range of complex fictional and non-fictional productions, producing clear, smoothly flowing, complex texts, adopting the conventions of a variety of genres and applying sophisticated linguistic structures, register and stylistic features from C1.2 range (Common European Framework of Reference, proficiency);
+• critique and react to a broad range of complex fictional and non-fictional productions, producing clear, smoothly flowing, complex texts, adopting the conventions of a variety of genres and applying sophisticated linguistic structures, register and stylistic features from the C1.2 range (Common European Framework of Reference, proficiency);

 • convey new and creative meanings, developing your own authorial voice as required;